boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 This document requests IANA to update the description of the tcpOptions IE in the IANA IPFIX registry {{IANA-IPFIX}} as follows.

-#### OLD Description
+* OLD Description:

-TCP options in packets of this Flow.
+: TCP options in packets of this Flow.
 The information is encoded
       in a set of bit fields.
 For each TCP option, there is a bit in this set.
 The bit is set to 1 if any observed packet of this Flow contains the corresponding TCP option.
 Otherwise, if no observed packet of this Flow contained the respective TCP option, the value of the corresponding bit is 0.
-      Options are mapped to bits according to their option numbers.
+: Options are mapped to bits according to their option numbers.
       Option number X is mapped to bit X.  TCP option numbers are maintained by IANA.